atillasaadat/Syne/README.md

 # Spique
-Sign Language with Leap Motion
+Our program focuses on using LeapMotion to teach Sign Language to people around the world.
+We wanted to make something useful for the world.

-Code Day
+What's it for?: CodeDay!

-Developers...
+The Developers:

-Atilla Saadat
+- Atilla Saadat

-Abhi Gupta
+- Abhi Gupta

-Samira Bulle
+- Samira Bulle

-Naomee Rahman
+- Naomee Rahman

-Johnny Nguyen
+- Johnny Nguyen

-Sam Wang
+- Sam Wang

-Yasin Avci
+- Yasin Avci